 Washington, D.C., 20202-4605

 FERPA Forms are located in the Student Services section on the Student Support tab of the student portal.
 To access these forms, log in to your student portal and click the Student Support tab.
-The "FERPA Authorization/Removal Form" can be found in the Student Services section on the Student Support tab.
+To access the "FERPA Authorization to Release" click authorize to open the electronic form.
 If you are having difficulty logging in to your student portal, please contact the EdTech Service Desk.

 If you are unable to access the form via your student portal, you may fill out the FERPA form located in the attachments section of this article instead.
-Please note that if you are utilizing the PDF form you will need to also provide two forms of government issued personal identifying information such as a driver’s license, passport or social security card, in order to verify the authenticity of your request.
-The FERPA form and personal identifying information can then be sent via email to firstname.lastname@example.org, faxed to (801)906-5108, or sent by postal mail to:
+Please note that if you are utilizing the PDF form you will need to also provide one form of government issued personal identifying information such as a driver’s license or passport, in order to verify the authenticity of your request.
+The FERPA form and personal identifying information can then be sent via email to firstname.lastname@example.org or sent by postal mail to:

 Western Governors University